stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 hill people tell of the yellow day, when virulent and horrible fumes arose from the factory waste dumped in the Providence River, but I know how mistaken they are as to the source.
-They tell, too, of the hideous roar which at the same time came from some disordered water-pipe or gas main underground&mdash;but again I could correct them if I dared.
+They tell, too, of the hideous roar which at the same time came from some disordered water-pipe or gas main underground--but again I could correct them if I dared.
 It was unspeakably shocking, and I do not see how I lived through it.
 I did faint after emptying the fourth carboy, which I had to handle after the fumes had begun to penetrate my mask; but when I recovered I saw that the hole was emitting no fresh vapours.